jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 ---
-title: "My ongoing battle with chronic arm pain: A review of ergonomic products"
+title: "My battle with chronic arm pain: A review of ergonomic products"
 layout: post
 ---